agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 * Mean squared error.
 * Euclidean distance.

 Default option is absolute difference.
-Once the argument is read it is used in the rejection kernel
+Once the argument is read it is used in the rejection kernel.

 [Link to distance metrics code](https://github.com/agustinaarroyuelo/pymc3/blob/1c6b32794162364b3619225ae278844be365da99/pymc3/step_methods/smc_ABC.py#L340)